Pampi22/Advanced-House-Price-Prediction/README.md

 The goal is to predict the accurate SalePrice with given features.
 The models are evaluated using the Root-Mean-Squared-Error (RMSE).

 # Step Followed
-Data Analysis and visualization
+1.Data Analysis and visualization
-Feature Engineering
+2.Feature Engineering
-Feature Selection
+3.Feature Selection
-Model Building and evaluation
+4.Model Building and evaluation